Apr 29, 2022

 • and, most important of all, best practices and business cases for using different architectural approaches (with examples, of course).

-What is web application architecture and why is it so important?
+What is web application architecture?

 Generally, software architecture refers to the structure, layout, and main components of the system and defines how system parts communicate and connect with each other.
 When we talk about the architecture of a web application, we, first of all, describe the relations between its high-level structural parts: